1lliter8/yesand/README.md

 This Django project is managed using [poetry](https://python-poetry.org), and is linted and formatted with [ruff](https://docs.astral.sh/ruff/).

 Task running is done with [poethepoet](https://poethepoet.natn.io/index.html).
 Run `poe` to see what's implemented.

+Currently themed with [Pulse](https://bootswatch.com/pulse/) from Bootswatch but that can change.